 Time Savings With Automation Statistics

-• Reduction of Repetitive Tasks: 31% of businesses have fully automated at least one function, resulting in significant time savings.
+Reduction of Repetitive Tasks: Over 50% of businesses have fully or partially automated at least one function, leading to substantial time and cost savings.

-• Automated Business Functions: 31% of businesses have fully automated at least one function, significantly saving time.
+Automated Business Functions: More than 40% of businesses have fully automated at least one function, significantly improving efficiency and productivity.

-• Adoption of Automation: With the adoption of automation, companies can guarantee an organisation between 30 and 200% return on investment in the first year, primarily through labour and time savings.
+Adoption of Automation: With the adoption of automation, companies can achieve ROI (Return on Investment) ranging from 30% to over 300% in the first year, primarily through labour and time savings, increased accuracy, and improved customer experience.

 Automation Statistics in the Manufacturing Industry